Okay, remember, every day, Christmas morning here on the Excellence in Broadcasting Network, get to open up all kinds of presents.

 I still maintain that conservatism works every time it's tried.

-Now, in a place like California, where the majority of the population is liberal Democrat and has been for a while, and the Republican Party as an institution is hard to find out there with a magnifying glass.
+Now, in a place like California, where the majority of the population is liberal Democrat and has been for a while, and the Republican Party as an institution is hard to find out there with a magnifying glass, this is something that was going to take a lot of time.

-And there should have been a national Republican Party effort, more so, I think, than there was to buck Schwarzenegger up and to help him out up there.
+And there should have been a National Republican Party effort, more so, I think, than there was to buck Schwarzenegger up and to help him out up there.

 He clearly had some great things he wanted to do, and he was on a roll for a while.

-Um there are right times to try things and bad times to try things.
+There are right times to try things and bad times to try things.

 But even so, you go back and keep trying for it.